Health Equity Toolkit for Rural and Remote Areas

 These challenges create a gap: rural leaders are expected to build equitable public health systems but are rarely equipped with the tools designed for their realities.
 At the same time, smaller communities often have something powerful—strong social networks and deep-rooted relationships that can accelerate change when tapped effectively.

-To meet this need, Omni partnered with Pitkin County Public Health (serving Aspen, CO) and Silver Thread Public Health District (serving Creede and Lake City, CO) to develop a Health Equity Toolkit for Rural and Remote Communities.
+To meet this need, Omni partnered with Pitkin County Public Health (serving Aspen, CO) and Silver Thread Public Health District (serving Creede and Lake City, CO) to develop a Health Equity Toolkit for Rural and Remote Areas.
 This work was made possible through generous funding from the Telligen Community Initiative.

 A Partner-Centered Design Approach